Part A: Strategy Check List

 1. Matching Strategy & Organisational Structure

 - Do we have the necessary resources?

 - Is there a logical fit?

 - Is current structure adequate?
 Assess extent of change.
 Do not ignore culture effect.

 - What about the organisation’s values?

-- Is the strategic planning personalised enough?
+- Is strategy personalised enough?
 Assess flexibility and robustness.